fbpx

 Human Uses

-Native Americans used chamise medicinally, often as a wash for various ailments,282 and they used the hard wood as firewood, for construction and for tools.282 To make flutes, the Chumash hollowed out the pithy core of small branches of elderberry (Sambucus nigra) with a drill or awl of chamise.15 Chumash, Luisaño and Kumeyaay made arrow foreshafts or arrow points from chamise.
+Native Americans used chamise medicinally, often as a wash for various ailments.282 They used the hard wood as firewood, for construction and for tools.282 To make flutes, the Chumash hollowed out the pithy core of small branches of elderberry (Sambucus nigra) with a drill or awl of chamise.15 Chumash, Luisaño and Kumeyaay made arrow foreshafts or arrow points from chamise.
 For foreshafts, green wood was dried in a groove of heated soapstone which straightened and hardened the wood.
 Kumeyaay made arrow points by heating chamise points carefully over coals until they got “hard as iron”.272

 microscopic view of tiny white flowers